 Procedures and Guidelines

 - Complaints, other than those being filed against persons, should be directed, in writing, to the appropriate Administrator (Director/Dean)/Department Chair/Faculty Member).
 It is the responsibility of that person to address the situation and, if possible, see that it is corrected.
 This must be done within a reasonable amount of time which will of course, depend upon what must be done to rectify the situation.
 The Administrator (Director/Dean)/Department Chair/Faculty Member should inform the student in writing of the measures that were taken or are being taken to address the issue.
 If a student does not receive a response from the Administrator, Department Chair, Faculty Member within two weeks from the date of originally filing the complaint, the student may then bring the complaint to the appropriate Vice President or the Provost.

 - Complaints being filed against a person, should be directed, in writing, to that person’s immediate supervisor.
-If it is a sexual discrimination (including sexual harassment and sexual violence) complaint, the procedures outlined in the Sexual Misconduct Policy and Procedures should be followed.
-Information regarding these procedures can be found at: http://www.wilkes.edu/sexualmisconduct.
-If the complaint is not one of sexual harassment, then it is the responsibility of the supervisor to address the issue with the respondent.
+If it is an anti-harassment complaint (including sexual harassment and sexual misconduct) the procedures, outlined in the Equal Opportunity, Harassment, and Nondiscrimination Policy should be followed.
+Information regarding these procedures can be found at: wilkes.edu/titleix.
+If the complaint is not one of anti-harassment, then it is the responsibility of the supervisor to address the issue with the respondent.
 The supervisor must inform the student, in writing, of the measures that were taken or are being taken to address the issue.
 If the student does not receive a response from the supervisor within two weeks from the date of originally filing the complaint, the student may then bring the complaint to the appropriate Vice President or Provost.